aankitgiri/PerforatedAI-API/README.md

     args.saveName)
     Then following line should be replaced with whatever is being used to set up the gpu settings, including PAIDataParallel model.to(device)
+    if(trainingComplete):
-    if(restructured): if it does get restructured, reset the optimizer with the same block of code you use above. optimArgs = {'params':model.parameters(),'lr':learning_rate}
+        Break the loop or do whatever you need to do once training is over elif(restructured): if it does get restructured, reset the optimizer with the same block of code you use above. optimArgs = {'params':model.parameters(),'lr':learning_rate}
         schedArgs = {'mode':'max', 'patience': 5} #Make sure this is lower than epochs to switch optimizer, scheduler = gf.pbTracker.setupOptimizer(model, optimArgs, schedArgs)
-    if(trainingComplete):
-        Break the loop or do whatever you need to do once training is over

 Description of variables: